landelare/landelare.github.io/_posts/2023-02-18-dxr-tutorial.md

 {:.no_toc}

 Now that the instance buffer is complete, we can build it into the TLAS.
-Due to all the helpers written so far, this is trivial.
+With all the helpers written so far, this is straightforward.

 ```cpp
 ID3D12Resource* tlas;